Could Selective Eating Disorder be the answer?

 A few days later whilst in the car with Little Bean (always a good time to talk to your children about a tricky subject because you aren’t staring directly into each other’s eyes so it feels less intimidating for them – and they can’t run away).

 I asked Little Bean why it is that she doesn’t try new foods, believe it or not, it was a question I had never asked her before.
 She sat quietly for a few moments and then said “because I’m scared”.
 This surprised me, it wasn’t the response I was expecting.
 I asked “what are you scared of?” and she replied, “I’m scared that it won’t taste nice and will make me sick”.
 I decided to leave it there.

 Selective Eating Disorder

-Later on with the Beans tucked up in bed I tentatively typed “phobia of trying new foods” into Google and scanned through the results.
+Later on, with the Beans tucked up in bed I tentatively typed “phobia of trying new foods” into Google and scanned through the results.
 Two terms stood out for me; Food Neophobia and Selective Eating Disorder.
-I read further into each one with great interest because finally I found text which perfectly described Little Bean.
-Up until now I had called her a ‘fussy eater’ or ‘picky eater’ but all the articles I read on how to help your fussy or picky eater just didn’t fit with Little Bean, no matter how much I made food into pretty shapes or pictures, she was not going to try it.
-I wasn’t being defeatest, I was being realistic – I know my own daughter.
+I read further into each one with great interest because finally, I found a text which perfectly described Little Bean.
+Up until now, I had called her a ‘fussy eater’ or ‘picky eater’ but all the articles I read on how to help your fussy or picky eater just didn’t fit with Little Bean, no matter how much I made food into pretty shapes or pictures, she was not going to try it.
+I wasn’t being defeatist, I was being realistic – I know my own daughter.

 Selective Eating Disorder (SED) is a phobia related to trying new foods.
 A person with SED may sincerely desire to eat new foods, might even like the look and smell of new foods, but be unable to bring themselves to taste them.
 The most common reasons is that they start to gag or retch if they do.